 Plans available include Plan A, Plan B, Plan C, Plan D, Plan F, Plan G, and Plan N

 The website may be difficult to navigate and confusing, due to the various affiliated company names

-Need to enter ZIP code to see if your state is covered
+Need to select state from a drop-down to see if your state is covered

 No price estimates listed on site without entering personal information

-With an A rating from AM Best, Aetna has offered Medicare Supplement plans since 1993 as well as medical, dental, prescription medicine, long-term care, and disability coverage.
+With an A rating from AM Best, Aetna has offers Medicare Supplement, as well as medical, dental, prescription medicine, long-term care, and disability coverage.
 The company offers several Medicare Supplement plans, including Parts A, B, C, D, F, G, and N, with each plan’s information and coverage clearly laid out on the company website, and coverage is available even if you move or travel abroad.

 Over 39 million customers have chosen Aetna for their healthcare needs (this includes Medicare Supplement policies).
 The website can be used to view coverage, track any claims, or request an ID card.